My broad and diverse range of experience adds real value for my clients:

 Former police officer (working full-time while earning BA magna cum laude from UC Irvine)

-Class of 2002 at UCLA Law (I am admitted to practice in Texas and California)
+Class of 2002 at UCLA Law (admitted to practice law in both Texas and California)

 Choice of Entity Counseling - I have helped my clients choose the right type of entity for their new business; this is an important first step that is often rushed or overlooked.